nicolasdao/userin/README.md

 - There is no long-lived refresh token, but the access token last a while (60 days).
 [It can be refreshed](https://docs.microsoft.com/en-us/linkedin/shared/authentication/authorization-code-flow?context=linkedin/marketing/context#refreshing-a-token), and you can check its current expiry date with this API: https://docs.microsoft.com/en-us/linkedin/shared/authentication/token-introspection?context=linkedin/marketing/context

 ## Facebook API

+Once you have the access token, call the API using that token with one of the following techniques:
+1. Use the `Authorization: Bearer <ACCESS-TOKEN>` in the header.
+2. Pass the access token in the URI query string as follow: `<API-URL>&access_token=<ACCESS-TOKEN>`.

 ### Facebook usefull links